Written by Jody Segrave-Daly, RN, IBCLC, The Momivist & Co-Founder of The Fed Is Best Foundation

 - Rinsing the pump flanges under warm running water can be helpful too.

 - Make sure your pump flange size is correct.
 Some mothers may need different sized flanges for each breast and some mothers report getting more milk with a bigger size flange.
-Just like every mom is different – so is every boob!
+Just like every mom is different – so is every breast!

 - Pump at the maximum suction strength, according to personal toleration is best.
 Increasing suction strength during a let-down and reducing back to original suction setting after let-down is complete (around 2 minutes later), is helpful.